 If you feel uncomfortable with chemical insecticides, you can find at large stores like Loft or Tokyu Hands a spray with a herbal scent that repels insects.
 Spray all around the windows and doors, under the refrigerator and behind other furniture, and all around the base of your house.
 I have found these sprays quite helpful.

 The dani is a kind of small mite that likes to live in tatami mats.
 If you wake up with itchy bites on arms and legs that don’t quite seem to be mosquito bites, dani are probably the culprit.
-You can buy a spray at the drugstore that is safe to spray on your tatami, futon, couch, etc, and will eradicate the dani from your home.
+You can buy a spray or sheet at the drugstore that is safe to spray/use on your tatami, futon, couch, etc, and will eradicate the dani from your home.

 One last recommendation – for those of you who have tried all of this and still feel haunted by bugs, one JET came up with a rather creative solution: she sleeps with a mosquito net.
 It gives you peace of mind when you sleep, and you can usually find them in camping stores and/or sports stores with camping sections.